 - While the chicken is resting, return back to the same skillet and melt remaining tablespoon of butter in the skillet.
 Add garlic and cook stirring frequently about 1 minute.

-- Stir in chicken broth, heavy cream, Parmesan cheese, lemon juice and thyme.
+- Stir in chicken broth, splash of dry white wine, lemon juice and thyme.

-- Bring to a boil and reduce heat.
-Add in the spinach and simmer until the spinach has wilted and the sauce has slightly thickened.
+- Bring to a boil and reduce heat and let the sauce reduce and thicken.

 - Continue to cook the sauce about 5-7 minutes so the sauce becomes thicker.
 You don't want the sauce to become too runny!